-The hike takes you northbound along the Hooker River but it honestly didn’t matter if you were looking up stream or down stream, left, right, east or west everything is just magnificent at all times of the year.
+The hike takes you northbound along the Hooker River but it honestly doesn’t matter if you were looking up stream or down stream, left, right, east or west everything is justmagnificent at all times of the year.

-You'd be crazy to miss Mount Cook if you're planning a road trip itinerary on New Zealand's South Island.
-The route is 5km one way, mostly flat and highly recommended for families.
+You’d be crazy to miss Mount Cook if you’re planning short road trip itinerary on New Zealand’s South Island.

 Elevation Gain: 100m